PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Townsfolk/Spotter/README.md

 While preparing the first night, put the **Can't die** reminder by any good character token.

 If the player marked **Can't Die** would die, they remain alive and remove the **Can't Die** reminder, place it next to the good character token of the alive player 1 step clockwise from the previous.
 If a player marked **Can't Die** is executed, declare that the marked player is executed but remains alive.
 (Do not say why.)
 Remove the **Can't Die** reminder, place it next to the good character token of the alive player 1 step clockwise from the previous.

+### Examples
+> The Spotter neighbours the Driller clockwise.
+The Driller is executed but does not die due to being protected from the Spotter.
+That night the Spotter is chosen by the Demon and does not die due to being protected from the Spotter..

+> The Gargoyle neighbours the Geologist clockwise.
+The Panner neighbours the Gargoyle clockwise.
+The Geologist is executed but does not die due to the Spotters ability.
+The next day the Panner is executed but does not die due to the Gargoyles ability.